You would be amazed at how many times I’ve heard someone say:

 One of the most successful and financially-independent entrepreneurs I’ve ever met drove a beer truck for a living.
 When he got involved in a networking business he had a group of friends who became his prospect list because he had already made a great impression long before he ever started his new endeavor.

-And by the way, he is now a super strong Christian and has been for many years.
+And by the way, he is now a super strong Christian and has been for years.

 Make relationships in stores. . .based on the kindness in your heart and not the amount of money you spend or don’t spend in the store.

-When you’re honest in your dealings. . .you will develop friends. . it’s just that simple.
+When you’re honest in your dealings. . .you will develop friends. . and yes, if it comes to it, some may end up joining your team .

 Fifth, civic and fraternal organizations.

 There was a time when every city and town in America had numerous civic and fraternal organizations.
-While the number of visibility of these organizations has diminished . . . they provide an excellent opportunity to meet and establish strong friendships.
+While the number and visibility of these organizations has diminished . . . they still provide an excellent opportunity to meet and establish strong friendships and provide some very worthwhile improvements to your community.

-If you’re a veteran. . .there’s the American Legion, the Veterans of Foreign Wars and others and a lot of veterans groups out there.
+If you’re a veteran. . .there’s the American Legion, the Veterans of Foreign Wars and numerous other veterans groups out there.

-If you’re looking for a civic organization. . .there’s the Rotary, Lions, the Jaycees and numerous others.
+If you’re looking for a civic organization. . .there’s the Rotary, Lions, the Jaycee, the Moose, the Elks, the Shriners many of them sponsoring specific projects.

-If I haven’t mentioned your organization. . .don’t take it personally.
+If I haven’t mentioned your organization. . .don’t take it personal.
 The same rules apply.

 Regardless of the organization. . .show yourself friendly and you will make lasting friendships.